learn-co-curriculum/dsc-curriculum-guidelines/README.md

 To not confuse current batches of students, we create clones of existing repositories before altering them significantly.
 A new track will be created for curriculum V1.
 To learn how to make a copy for all branches purely using command line, go to our [Repository Cloning Document](https://github.com/learn-co-curriculum/dsc-curriculum-guidelines/blob/master/cloning_repositories.md).

-To copy your markdown text in juputer notebooks between branches, you can go here {Matts master merger comes here}.
+To copy your markdown text in juputer notebooks between branches, you can go here [here](markdown_merger.md).